 Areas outside the ACNC's responsibility

 The ACNC does not administer fundraising laws – they remain the responsibility of state and territory regulators.

 We suggest you contact the fundraising regulator in your state or territory.

 Internal disputes include disagreements between the Responsible People (board or committee members, or trustees) of a charity, and are neither a serious risk nor a breach of the ACNC Act.

 In some states and territories there are free mediation services that may be able to help you resolve problems, such as the Victorian Dispute Settlement Centre.

 Find out more about dealing with internal disputes.

 Contractual disputes between a charity and other organisations or individuals

 This includes tenders and purchases.
 Other government departments and agencies often look at this issue.

-If Responsible People (board or committee members, or trustees) are using their powers as set out in the charity’s governing documents, and the charity is ensuring that they are following their duties under the ACNC’s governance standards, then the ACNC has no power to investigate.
+If a charity's Responsible People are using their powers as set out in the charity’s governing document, and the charity is ensuring that they are following their duties under the ACNC Governance Standards, then the ACNC has no power to investigate.